OWASP/wstg/document/2-Introduction/README.md

 ### Overview

 Penetration testing has been a common technique used to test network security for decades.
 It is also commonly known as black-box testing or ethical hacking.
-Penetration testing is essentially the “art” of testing a system or application remotely to find security vulnerabilities, without knowing the inner workings of the target itself.
+Penetration testing is essentially the "art" of testing a system or application remotely to find security vulnerabilities, without knowing the inner workings of the target itself.
 Typically, the penetration test team is able to access an application as if they were users.
 The tester acts like an attacker and attempts to find and exploit vulnerabilities.
 In many cases the tester will be given one or more valid accounts on the system.

 While penetration testing has proven to be effective in network security, the technique does not naturally translate to applications.
 When penetration testing is performed on networks and operating systems, the majority of the work involved is in finding, and then exploiting, known vulnerabilities in specific technologies.
 As web applications are almost exclusively bespoke, penetration testing in the web application arena is more akin to pure research.
 Some automated penetration testing tools have been developed, but considering the bespoke nature of web applications, their effectiveness alone can be poor.